sadab-halim/Complete-Interview-Preparation/CS Subjects/OOPS/Notes.md

   **Java final method:** If we make any method as final, we cannot override it.

-  **Java final class:** f we make any class as final, we cannot extend it.
+  **Java final class:** If we make any class as final, we cannot extend it.

 - **Explicit keyword:**
 - **this keyword:**